 Why would I use a CSV widget?

-This article will run you through some of the scenarios when you might want to consider using this, will introduce you to how our CSV integration works, and provide some example configurations for you to test out.
+This article will run you through some of the scenarios when you might want to consider using this, will introduce you to how our CSV data source works, and provide some example configurations for you to test out.

 Building widgets using a

-.csv file as a data source is a little different to using one of our other third-party integrations.
-Unlike other integrations, you will need to find a way to format and host your data in a way that your widgets will understand.
+.csv file as a data source is a little different to using one of our other third-party data sources.
+Unlike other data sources, you'll need to find a way to format and host your data in a way that your widgets will understand.
 Depending on how your data is generated, you may also need to figure out a way to make your

 .csv file update frequently so you are displaying up-to-data values on your dashboard.